A C T S

 ω.
 The communion of the Church (2:4247)

-Β. Healing of the lame man at the Temple: The Church emerges as an identity separate from the synagogue (ch.
+Β. Healing of the lame man at the Temple: the chief priests forbid the Church’s preaching (ch.
 3–4:22)

 α.
 Peter and John heal a man lame from birth at the Beautiful Gate of the Temple (3:1‑11)